getcarina/getcarina.com/_tutorials/2016-02-03-nginx-with-lets-encrypt.md

 ### Add a DNS A record to your domain

-Add a DNS A record to your domain that points to the public IP address of your cluster's segment.
-Even if your cluster has multiple segments, all of your containers will be running on the same segment as the data volume container you just created.
+Add a DNS A record to your domain that points to the public IP address of your cluster's node.
+Even if your cluster has multiple nodes, all of your containers will be running on the same node as the data volume container you just created.

-1. To find the segment's public IP address, run the following command:
+1. To find the node's public IP address, run the following command:

     ```bash
     $ docker inspect --format "{{ "{{ .Node.IP "}}}}" letsencrypt-data